The Picos de Europa – the second most visited national park in Spain

 Picos de Europa has the best hiking routes in the whole of Spain.
 This includes day-hikes such as the Cares Route, which runs along the Divine Gorge and is around 12 kilometres long.
 Among others, the route from the Fuente Dé cable car, which passes the peaks of Tesorero, Horcados Rojos and Peña Vieja, as well as the Ordiales Scenic Balcony Trail, offering some of the most beautiful vistas and measuring 11.2 kilometres in just one direction.

-The most popular routes:
+The most popular hiking routes:

 Pueblos de Sajambre: the 12 km route to discover the main villages and towns.